 To better diagnose or understand your condition, we may also use:

-- Bone density testing: We offer DEXA scans, special type of X-ray to determine your bone mass and risk of osteoporosis.
+- Bone density testing — We offer dual energy X-ray absorptiometry (DEXA) scans, a special type of X-ray, to determine your bone mass and risk of osteoporosis.

 As part of our commitment to patient safety and staying on the forefront of technology, we perform minimally invasive procedures, including robotic surgery, whenever possible.